Of all my travel adventures, the best thing I've ever done was a one year road trip around Australia. Yes, an entire year!

 Should you buy or rent a vehicle?

-This one really comes down to how long you’ll be in Australia and how much flexibility you have.
+This one really comes down to how long you want your Australia road trip to last and how much flexibility you have.
 If you’re visiting for a month or less then it’s probably easiest to rent a vehicle.
 If you’re visiting for longer, you may wish to consider buying something as you could save yourself a lot of money.